sambhavjain394/Vehicle-Name-Plate-Detection-and-OCR/README.md

 ## 1. Licence Plate detection and segmentation of characters

 The first part of Licence Plate Detection is completed using YOLOv3 with darknet backbone.
-I used the dataset provided by TCS i.e. 237 images of cars and some bikes at different angle
+I used the dataset provided by TCS i.e. 237 images of cars and some bikes at different angles.

 For providing the bounding boxes and annotations I have used LabelImg which is also available in github.
 Steps involved in bulding dataset: